-497. Student Teaching in Secondary Education.
+497. Internship in Secondary Education.

-Prerequisite: A minimum of a 2.50 grade point average overall in the teaching field(s) and in professional studies; a grade of C or better in each professional studies course; admission to the Teacher Education Program.
+Prerequisite: A minimum of a 2.50 grade point average overall, in the teaching field(s), and in professional studies; a grade of C or better in each professional studies course; admission to the Teacher Education Program; a passing score on the Praxis II assessment.